CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 * Created a CRUD app for remote working locations.
 * Integrated a database with your application.

 Congrats!
 You now have a fully functional API that serves a database of remote working locations.
+If you wanted to create something actual coding nomads could use, you'd probably want to create a client for your API: a website, a phone app, or even another API!
+Check out some of CodingNomad's other tutorials for information on these topics.

-To learn more, including how to deploy your application so that others can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)
+To go more in depth with FastAPI, including how to deploy your application so that others can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)

 Happy Travels!